josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/📚_muted_volumes_from_the_cemetery_of_forgotten_books.md

 ---

+🕯️ *All books need homes, so we make sure they are kept safe, even when others pretend they cannot hear their words echo through time.*

+Book burning is rather gauche, so welcome to the 21st century, where one merely needs to snuff a title out of relevance to vanish it.

 ## 1. Quick framing — what you’re testing
 You’re testing whether a legitimately published book was **deliberately denied normal circulation/visibility** (reviews, paperback conversion, library uptake, search discoverability) or whether it simply failed organically (poor marketing, low demand).